codeforamerica/clientcomm-rails/README.md

 1. Install [bundler](https://bundler.io/) (the latest Heroku-compatible version): `gem install bundler -v 1.15.1`
 2. Install other requirements: `bundle install`

+    If you installed Postgres.app, you may need to install the `pg` gem independently with this command:

+    ```gem install pg -- --with-pg-config=/Applications/Postgres.app/Contents/Versions/latest/bin/pg_config```
 3. Create the databases: `rails db:create`
 4. Apply the schema to the databases:
 ```